Indiana University

 Introduction

-Linux, originally created by Linus Torvalds, is an operating system that is freely distributed under the terms of the GNU Public License.
+Linux, originally created by Linus Torvalds, is an operating system that is freely distributed under the terms of the GNU General Public License.
 It behaves like Unix, but does not come from the same source code base.
 Linux is available in both source code and binary form.

 Back to top